microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 ## Configure Wi-Fi

 IoT projects rely on internet connectivity.
-Use AP Mode on the DevKit to configure and connect to Wi-Fi.
+Use AP Mode on the IoT DevKit to configure and connect to Wi-Fi.

-1. Hold down button B, push and release the reset button, and then release button B. Your DevKit enters AP mode for configuring the Wi-Fi connection.
-The screen displays the service set identifier (SSID) of the DevKit and the configuration portal IP address:
+1. Hold down button B, push and release the reset button, and then release button B. Your IoT DevKit enters AP mode for configuring the Wi-Fi connection.
+The screen displays the service set identifier (SSID) of the IoT DevKit and the configuration portal IP address:
   ![Reset button, button B, and SSID]({{"/assets/images/getting-started/wifi-ap.jpg" | absolute_url }})

-2. Use a Web browser on a different Wi-Fi enabled device (computer or mobile phone) to connect to the DevKit SSID displayed in the previous step.
+2. Use a Web browser on a different Wi-Fi enabled device (computer or mobile phone) to connect to the IoT DevKit SSID displayed in the previous step.
 If it asks for a password, leave it empty.
   ![Network info and Connect button]({{"/assets/images/getting-started/connect-ssid.png" | absolute_url }})

 3. Open **192.168.0.1** in the browser.
-Select the Wi-Fi network that you want the DevKit to connect to, type the password for the Wi-Fi conection, and then click **Connect**.
+Select the Wi-Fi network that you want the IoT DevKit to connect to, type the password for the Wi-Fi conection, and then click **Connect**.
   ![Password box and Connect button]({{"/assets/images/getting-started/wifi-portal.png" | absolute_url }})

-4. The DevKit reboots in a few seconds.
-You then see the Wi-Fi name and assigned IP address on the screen of the DevKit:
+4. The IoT DevKit reboots in a few seconds.
+You then see the Wi-Fi name and assigned IP address on the screen of the IoT DevKit:
   ![Wi-Fi name and IP address]({{"/assets/images/getting-started/wifi-ip.jpg" | absolute_url }})

-**Note:** After  asuccessful Wi-Fi connection, the currently-installed and latest available version of the DevKit's firmware is displayed on the DevKit screen.
-If the DevKit is not running on the latest available version, follow the [firmware upgrading guide]({{"/docs/firmware-upgrading/" | absolute_url }}) to install the latest version.
+**Note:** After  asuccessful Wi-Fi connection, the currently-installed and latest available version of the IoT DevKit's firmware is displayed on the IoT DevKit screen.
+If the IoT DevKit is not running on the latest available version, follow the [firmware upgrading guide]({{"/docs/firmware-upgrading/" | absolute_url }}) to install the latest version.
 {: .notice--info}

 ## Install development environment